|Information Technology Services|

 “Institutions of higher education are conducted for the common good and not to further the interest of either the individual teacher or the institution as a whole.
 The common good depends upon the free search for truth and its free expression.”

-The Vice President for Integrated Technologies is registered with the U.S. Copyright Office as the College’s Copyright Officer.
+The Vice President for Information Technology Services is registered with the U.S. Copyright Office as the College’s Copyright Officer.
 The Vice President or their designee has the authority and responsibility to enforce this policy, originate and promulgate procedures and develop training materials and documents to support compliance with this policy.

 Empire State College faculty, staff and students must comply with all provisions of United States Copyright Law.
 Empire State College faculty, staff and students living and working in other countries must also comply with the copyright laws of those countries but shall not violate U.S. copyright law even if local law permits it.
 Empire State College faculty, staff and students shall be familiar with copyright topics including Fair Use, which are posted on the College’s Copyright Information Resource Center web page.